 To date, we have not generated any revenue from product sales and do not expect to generate any revenue from product sales for the foreseeable future.
-For each of the three months ended March 31, 2020 and 2019, we recognized \$1.3 million of revenue from the bluebird Collaboration Agreement and another small collaboration agreement.
+For the three and six months ended June 30, 2020, we recognized \$0.5 million and \$1.8 million, respectively, of revenue from the bluebird Collaboration Agreement and another small collaboration agreement.
+For the three and six months ended June 30, 2019, we recognized \$1.2 million and \$2.5 million, respectively, of revenue from the bluebird Collaboration Agreement.

 In the future, we will continue to recognize revenue from the bluebird Collaboration Agreement and may generate revenue from product sales or other collaboration agreements, strategic alliances and licensing arrangements.
-We expect that our revenue will fluctuate from quarter-to-quarter and yearto-year as a result of the timing and amount of license fees, milestones, reimbursement of costs incurred and other payments and product sales, to the extent that any are successfully commercialized.
+We expect that our revenue will fluctuate from quarter-to-quarter and year-to-year as a result of the timing and amount of license fees, milestones, reimbursement of costs incurred and other payments and product sales, to the extent that any are successfully commercialized.
 If we fail to complete the development of our product candidates in a timely manner or obtain regulatory approval for them, our ability to generate future revenue, and our results of operations and financial position, would be materially adversely affected.